jayjaynandy/RBF-CNN/README.md

 [[pdf]](https://drive.google.com/file/d/1I2WKHg-s7wJgG21apg3FhxaYzzFl4vgt/view),
 [[poster]](https://drive.google.com/file/d/1Wp-kKsc0927ZXo5lS8f2GPnmSpIWdRlN/view) and the full version of this paper is accepted at IJCNN-2020 [[Arxiv Link]](https://arxiv.org/abs/2004.02183).
 The video presentation of our paper is provided in this [youtube link](https://www.youtube.com/watch?v=oKBu90fuTgI).
+An updated version that removes numba dependency to train the RBF layer can be founc [here](https://github.com/jayjaynandy/RBF_CNN-v2).

 In this work, we propose RBF-CNN, an approximate manifold-based defense framework against adversarial attacks for image classification.
 Unlike previous approaches, we demonstrate that our manifold based defense model is scalable to complex data manifold of natural images.